ansible/ansible/lib/ansible/modules/cloud/amazon/GUIDELINES.md

 ### Dealing with IAM JSON policy

 If your module accepts IAM JSON policies then set the type to 'json' in the module spec.
-For example"
+For example as follows:

 ```python
 argument_spec.update(